agyeiarcher/Jaro/fontbakery/fontbakery-report.md

 * 💔 **ERROR** The condition <FontBakeryCondition:hinting_stats> had an error: ModuleNotFoundError: No module named 'dehinter'
-</div></details><details><summary>💔 <b>ERROR:</b> Familyname must be unique according to namecheck.fontdata.com (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/fontdata_namecheck">com.google.fonts/check/fontdata_namecheck</a>)</summary><div>

-* 💔 **ERROR** Failed to access: http://namecheck.fontdata.com.
-		This check relies on the external service http://namecheck.fontdata.com via the internet.
-While the service cannot be reached or does not respond this check is broken.

-		You can exclude this check with the command line option:
-		-x com.google.fonts/check/fontdata_namecheck

-		Or you can wait until the service is available again.
-		If the problem persists please report this issue at: https://github.com/fonttools/fontbakery/issues

-		Original error message:
-		<class 'requests.exceptions.ReadTimeout'> [code: namecheck-service]
 </div></details><details><summary>💔 <b>ERROR:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Shaping Checks>.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>